Multi-role strike ship: Fearless

 During the Combined Naval Event in late May, Stellar Systems unveiled its 'Fearless' design for consideration for the MRSS programme.
 The design represented a more radical approach to traditional amphibious vessel design by effectively creating a hybrid surface-combatant, mothership, and amphibious vessel.

 The Fearless concept is 170 m in length, displaces 15500 t at full load, and has a range of 7000 nmi at 18 kn.
 It would be propelled by podded propellers with contra-rotating electrically driven shafts which, combined with an optimised hull, which would enable the ship to achieve 30 kn whilst reportedly using less power than a Type 23 frigate.
 Fearless features a significant armament, with the model displaying 40 strike/tactical length vertical launch system (VLS) cells, 127 mm and 76 mm guns, two Phalanx close-in weapon systems (CIWS), three 30 mm guns, two DragonFire laser directed-energy weapons (L-DEWs) and three trainable decoy launchers.
 The featured armament is said to allow a Fearless vessel to operate in heavily contested littoral areas.

 There is a working deck amidship capable of holding five containers or mission modules, docking stations for uncrewed surface vessels, two boat bays, and has hangar space for two AW101 Merlins.
 The hangar has access to the vehicle deck with 800 lane metres of space.
 Notably, Fearless lacks a well deck, instead featuring a stern ramp capable of handling 30 t craft up to 20 m in length, with a vehicle ramp that can deployed to support ground vehicles up to 60 t.
 Unlike a well deck, the ramp allows for drones, landing craft and other vessels to be embarked/disembarked in higher sea states but would remove the ability to utilise the larger LSU, limiting shore landings to the Mexeflote or Commando Insertion Craft (forthcoming LCVP replacement).

 Assessment phase: core designs and capabilities

-The assessment phase for the project is projected to begin in 2026.
+The assessment phase for the project had been projected to begin in 2026.
 In May 2025, at the Combined Naval Event 2025 in Farnborough, officials revealed the core designs and capabilities planned for the ships.
 These are to include: